BergmannLab/PascalX/README.md

 **Set reference panel:**

-1000 Genome Project reference data can be downloaded and converted via executing the script in the PascalX/misc folder as below.
+1000 Genome Project reference data can be downloaded and converted via executing the script in the PascalX/misc folder as below (for GRCh37 replace 38 with 37).
 ```bash
 bash get1KGGRCh38.sh pathtostore/ EUR
 ```